Behavior Prior Representation learning for Offline Reinforcement Learning

 Furthermore, since the learning procedure of BPR does not involve value functions or bootstrapping methods like Temporal-Difference, it can naturally mitigate the "implicit under-parameterization" phenomenon.
 We prove this empirically by utilizing effective dimensions measurement to evaluate feature compactness in the value network's penultimate layer.
 The key contributions of our work are summarized below:

 \begin{itemize}[leftmargin=0.6cm] \item We propose a simple, yet effective method for state representation learning in Offline RL, relying on the behavior cloning of actions; and find that this approach is effective across several offline benchmarks, including raw state and pixel-based ones.
-Our approach can be combined to any existing Offline RL pipeline with minimal changes.

-\item Behavior prior representation (BPR) is theoretically grounded: we show, under strong assumptions, that policy improvement guarantees from offline RL algorithms are retained through the BPR, at the only expense of an additive behavior cloning error term. \item We provide extensive empirical studies, comparing BPR to several state representation objectives for Offline RL, and show that it outperforms the baselines across a wide range of tasks. \end{itemize}
+Our approach can be combined to any existing Offline RL pipeline with minimal changes. \item Behavior prior representation (BPR) is theoretically grounded: we show, under usual assumptions, that policy improvement guarantees from offline RL algorithms are retained through the BPR, at the only expense of an additive behavior cloning error term. \item We provide extensive empirical studies, comparing BPR to several state representation objectives for Offline RL, and show that it outperforms the baselines across a wide range of tasks. \end{itemize}